asaenz16/website/_posts/2024-06-27-ShocksKPZfluctiatins.md

 ---
-Title: Shocks and Fluctuation in PushASEP
+title: Shocks and Fluctuation in PushASEP
 date: 2024-07-27
 tags: ["PushASEP"]
 ---